Croton Zanzibar is a tropical plant native to the Western Pacific islands, Australia, Malaysia, and Indonesia.

 Light & Temperature

-If you expose a Zanzibar croton to temperatures lower than 55°, their leaves may loose their intense coloring.
+If you expose a Zanzibar croton to temperatures lower than 55° degrees Fahrenheit, their leaves may lose their intense coloring.

 If you keep your Croton Zanzibar outdoors, bring it in when temperatures drop below 55° degrees Fahrenheit.

 These could be indoor plants during the winter and a patio plant in the summer in cooler climates.

 The hue of the leaves is dependent on the amount of light that these plants get.
 The partial sun helps them develop the best color.

 The plants need some shade during the hottest times of the day.

 When you keep Zanzibar croton indoors, make sure it has enough humidity.
 Place it near a bright window, and mist it regularly.

 Or, place trays of water and pebbles near the plants.
 Outdoors, consider putting Zanzibar croton near a water feature.

 Do not keep the soil too wet.
 In the spring and summer, when the plant is in its growth stage, keep the soil moist.

 You can tell when Zanzibar needs watering.
 Its new foliage will look droopy and wilted.
 Fertilize weekly with a liquid fertilizer during the growing season.
 Zanzibar does not need fertilizing during the winter.